Real Muthaphuckkin G's: Content

-The three "Real Muthaphukkin G's" rappers, claiming gangster authenticity, mock Dre and Snoop as "studio gangstas."
-Also disputing Dre's masculinity, Eazy alludes to Dre's androgynous styling, by attire and makeup, in the 1980s DJ crew World Class Wreckin' Cru, which, in line with Los Angeles county's hip hop scene until N.W.A, was also an electro rap group, occasionally donning glitzy styling.
+The three "Real Muthaphukkin G's" rappers, claiming gangster authenticity, mock Dre and Snoop as studio gangstas who are in fact from the suburbs, though Dre promotes himself as sharing Eazy's famously tough hometown of Compton, California.
+He says Dre "ain't worth a food stamp".
+Also disputing Dre's masculinity, Eazy alludes to Dre's androgynous styling, by attire and makeup, in the 1980s DJ crew World Class Wreckin' Cru, which, in line with Los Angeles County's hip hop scene until N.W.A, was also an electro rap group, occasionally donning glitzy styling.
 In the process, Eazy briefly disses Snoop as an "anorexic rapper" who weighs "60 pounds" when "wet and wearing boots."

 Back to Dre, Eazy disparages the sentiment that beating a woman makes one a man, as Dre's assault of TV personality Dee Barnes was highly publicized.
 Further, Eazy refers to the single "Fuck wit Dre Day" as "Eazy's pay day."
 Dre's contract with Eazy's label, Ruthless Records, left Eazy profiting from Dre's earnings through Death Row.
-Finally, claiming rumors that Death Row is Dre's "boot camp," Eazy calls its CEO, Suge Knight, widely known for strongarm tactics in the music business, Dr. Dre's "sergeant."
+Finally, claiming rumors that Death Row is Dre's "boot camp," Eazy calls its CEO, Suge Knight, widely known for strongarm tactics in the music business, Dr. Dre's "sergeant" and suggests that death is the penalty for not following his orders.